GlassNet: a multitask deep neural network for predicting many glass properties: Declaration of Generative AI and AI-assisted technologies in the writing process

 \section{Declaration of Generative AI and AI-assisted technologies in the writing process}

-During the preparation of this work the author used Grammarly and DeepL in order to improve readability and grammar.
+During the preparation of this work the author used DeepL and Grammarly in order to improve readability and grammar.
 After using these tools, the author reviewed and edited the content as needed and takes full responsibility for the content of the publication.